bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. figure:: _static/FPingDemo1.png

 This diagram demonstrates the processing workflow of the demo.
 As you can see, the data come to a TCP input module through a pipeline of fping and netcat.
 The TCP input module is a regular module that performs per-event processing.
 We provide two off-the-shelf modules - CSV and regex - for two most general input data formats.
-Fine more information about them at the '<http://streamjuggler.readthedocs.io/en/develop/SJ_Modules.html#input-module>'_ section.
-In the fping example task the input module is a regex input module.
+Find more information about them at the :ref:`input-module` section.
+For the fping example task we will use a regex input module.
 It processes an input stream which contains text data, using a set of regular expressions and then serialize them with Apache Avro.

 Then the input module parses ICMP echo responses (IP and response time are selected) and ICMP unreachable responses (IPs only are selected) and puts the parsed data into 'echo-response' stream and 'unreachable-response' stream, respectively.

-After that, the processing module aggregates response time and a total amount of echo/unreachable responses by IP per 1 minute and sends aggregated data to 'echo-response-1m' stream.
+After that, the instance of a processing module aggregates response time and a total amount of echo/unreachable responses by IP per 1 minute and sends aggregated data to 'echo-response-1m' stream.
 In the fping demonstration example the data aggregation is performed with the processing module of a regular-streaming type.

-Two more processing modules are embedded into the pipeline to calculate responses per 3 minutes and per 1 hour.
-Correspondingly, 'echo-response-3m' and 'echo-response-1h' streams are created for these processing modules to put the aggregated data on echo-responses into.
+We add two more instances to the processing module to calculate responses per 3 minutes and per 1 hour.
+Correspondingly, 'echo-response-3m' and 'echo-response-1h' streams are created for these instances to put there the aggregated data on echo-responses.

 Finally, the output module exports aggregated data from echo-response streams to Elasticsearch.
 The result is visualized using Kibana.